PradeY/frontend-nanodegree-mobile-portfolio-master/README.md

 * <a href="http://getbootstrap.com/css/">Bootstrap's CSS Classes</a>
 * <a href="http://getbootstrap.com/components/">Bootstrap's Components</a>
+###Changes made in index.html
+1. Moved the css to bottom to lower render blocking effect on page speed.

 ###Changes made in main.js :
 The FSL was stopped in line 451-455.